KelvinNewtype/Freecodecamp-video-compl-lab/README.md

 By following these steps, all user stories were met, and the project passed all specified tests, ensuring a successful solution.

 ## 📜 License
-This project is licensed under the MIT License.
-See the LICENSE file for more details.
+This project is open sourced and has no license.

 ---